-Great news came through in February.
-Stanford University’s Center for Advanced Study in the Behavioral Sciences, along with its partner the Berggruen Institute, has accepted me as a CASBS Fellow for the 2018-2019 academic year.
-I’ll be on the Stanford campus to write a book about the effects of artificial intelligence on human decision making, due to be published by Hachette Book Group in 2020.
+From 2018 to 2019 I was a fellow at Stanford University’s Center for Advanced Study in the Behavioral Sciences, along with its partner the Berggruen Institute, which gave me space and companionship on the Stanford campus to write The Loop, my book about the effects of artificial intelligence on human decision making, out January 2022 with Hachette Book Group.

-I’ve just finished shooting a landmark four-hour television series on the science and implications of bias.
+Between 2016 and 2020 I hosted a landmark four-hour television series on the science and implications of bias.
+It changed my life.
 HACKING YOUR MIND is a globe-trotting account of the cutting edge of decision science, an examination of the ways our brains are ill-suited to twenty-first century problems, and a hopeful exploration of what we can do about it.
-We expect to release it in 2019.
+I highly recommend it.

-Around the edges of all this I’m a television correspondent for Al Jazeera, covering science and technology in the US and around the world.
-Since 2013, I’ve been working with them on a new way of telling stories: high-energy, upbeat delivery of dark and difficult topics.
-I’ve covered everything from the heroin epidemic to environmental threats to the effects of gun violence in America.
+From 2013 to 2018 I was a television correspondent for Al Jazeera, covering science and technology in the US and around the world.
+While I was there I found a new way of telling stories: high-energy, upbeat delivery of dark and difficult topics.
+I covered everything from the heroin epidemic to environmental threats to the effects of gun violence in America.